 Thomas “T.J.”
 Eckert was introduced to libertarian philosophy at a young age through the firearms community.
-His passion for history and the Second Amendment led him to discover books from noted historians such as Murray Rothbard and Thomas E. Woods.
+His passion for history and the second amendment led him to discover books from noted historians such as Murray Rothbard and Tomas E. Woods.

 T.J’s influences include: Murray Rothbard, Frederic Bastiat, Adam Smith, Henry Hazlitt, David Ricardo, Thomas Aquinas, Lew Rockwell, Scott Horton, F.A.
-Hayek, Milton Friedman, Ludwig von Mises, Mary Ruwart, Lawrence Reed, Tom Woods, Ron Paul, and Rand Paul.
+Hayek, Milton Friedman, Ludwig von Mises, Mary Ruwart, Lawrence Reed, Joe Quirk, Patri Friedman, Tom Woods, Ron Paul, and Rand Paul.

-He resides just outside Cleveland, with his gorgeous fiancé.
+He resides just outside Cleveland, with his gorgeous wife.
 Together they plan on spending time in Singapore, Hong Kong, and New Zealand before settling back down in Ohio.